Overwatch 2 builds upon the legacy and foundation of the original hero shooter with a host of new gameplay and progression systems.

 Billed as a family-friendly multiplayer shooter, the Nintendo-exclusive series spans three games, with the most recent being Splatoon 3.

-In it, players assume control of fashion-forward squid kids and wage war across a variety of casual and competitive PvP modes with diverse maps.
+In it, players assume control of trendy squid kids and wage war across a variety of casual and competitive PvP modes with varied maps.

-Swapping out bullets in favor of ink, the goal is to splat your enemies while coating environments with your team’s color using a host of unique class-based weapons.
+Swapping out bullets in favor of ink, the objective is to splat your enemies while coating environments with your team’s color using a host of distinct class-based weapons.

 Call of Duty: Warzone 2.0